robertdesonierjr/Getting-and-Cleaning-Data-Course-Project/README.md

 RAW DATA
 The raw data was obtained from the url "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and is described at the site where the data was orignally obtained:  "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones"

+The unzipped file is called "UCI HAR Dataset" and the contents are described in the README.txt file.

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone and are described in the readme file provided by the expermenters who collected and prepared the data set.

-The experiementers refer to the data derrived from the raw signals from the accelerometer and gyroscope as "features" in their documentation.
+The experimenters refer to the data derrived from the raw signals from the accelerometer and gyroscope as "features" in their documentation.
 The features have been normalized and bounded within [-1,1] and are therefore unitless.

 Each feature vector is a row on the text file.